mahesh-2006/Garbage_Classification/README.md

 # Garbage_Classification
-It is a project developed for the AICTE Shell Internship
+It is a project developed for the AICTE Shell Internship by Edunet Foundation